fcannizzaro/react-use-redux-fast/README.md

 const InternalComponent = () => {

-  // ready to use dispatch actions const {setupProfile, setupValue} = useActions()
+  // ready to use as dispatched actions const {setupProfile, setupValue} = useActions()

   // store values